SAIKIRAN-67/feedback_collection_system/README.md

-# zidio_g25_feedback_app
+# zidio_feedback_collection_system
-This repo contains the Feedback Collection System built using the MERN stack for Zidio Internship, Group 25.
+This repo contains the Feedback Collection System built using the MERN stack for Zidio Internship,